ecovillage/hueman-7l-child/README.md

 The "current" version of the upstream Hueman (the "parent") theme that this child theme is based on needs to be know.
 For now, its placed in `HUEMAN_BASE_VERION`

+  * we need to know which files are based of which parent files:
+    * get list of files `git ls-files | sort > FILES`
+  * add a sorted list of files that are included but independent of parent version
+    * (FILES.ignore)
+  * also CSS rules need to be checked

 ## Update translations

 Most texts are translatable (for translations, look in the `languages` folder).